Diedie Traore

-Diedie Traore (born 15 January 1999) is a French footballer playing for Sporting Kansas City II.
+Diedie Traore (born 15 January 1999) is a French footballer.

 Career

 Traore began his youth career with the Metz academy, before leaving in 2016.
 He joined Lithuanian A Lyga side Utenis Utena during the summer break in 2017.
 In January 2018, Traore attended an open tryout for United Soccer League club LA Galaxy II.
 After a successful trial, he signed with the team on 30 April 2018.

 On 6 March 2019, Traore moved up to the senior LA Galaxy side.

 On 5 March 2021, Traore and LA Galaxy mutually agreed to part ways.

 Traore returned to France, signing with Championnat National 2 side SAS Épinal in November 2021.

-On February 24, 2022 it was announced that Traore had signed with USL Championship side San Antonio FC.
-On June 30, 2022, the club announced it had reached a mutual agreement with the player to terminate his contract.
+On 24 February 2022 it was announced that Traore had signed with USL Championship side San Antonio FC.
+On 30 June 2022 the club announced it had reached a mutual agreement with the player to terminate his contract.

+In September 2023, Diedie joined Belgian fourth tier club UR La Louvière Centre in the Belgian Division 2.